TheCuteOwl/Trap-Stealer/README.md

 ## <a id="Changelog"></a>📝・Changelog
 ```
+- V4.9.1 New LNK (Shortcut) 0 detection !
 - V4.9 A lot of stuff, trap extension (Iban Stealer) Bug fixed and more!
 - V4.8.8 Added Debugging System
 - V4.8.7 Added ArchiSteamFarm Stealer